 - a.
-The Cocoa Life: Cocoa Life is Mondelez International's global cocoa sustainability program launched in 2012 to secure a supply of more sustainable cocoa, Cadbury was also the company that first introduced cocoa plant in India on an experimental basis in the 1960s.
+The Cocoa Life: Cocoa Life is Mondelez International's global cocoa sustainability program launched in 2012 to secure a supply of more sustainable cocoa Cadbury was also the company that first introduced cocoa plant in India on an experimental basis in the 1960s.
 For the 'Cocoa Life' Initiative, it has partnered with Kerala Agricultural University and Tamil Nadu Agricultural University for research.
-They distribute seedlings at subsidised rates and incentivise sustainable production of cocoa.
-174 - b.
-The Environment (Protection) Act, 1986: The act was enacted with the main objective of providing the protection and improvement of the environment and for matters connected herewith.
+They distribute seedlings at subsidised rates and incentivise sustainable production of cocoa. - b.
+The Environment (Protection) Act, 1986- The act was enacted with the main objective of providing the protection and improvement of the environment and for matters connected herewith.
 Its primary objectives encompassed establishing a regulatory authority to oversee industries and issue crucial directives, harmonising the efforts of diverse agencies under existing laws.
-The act aimed to fortify environmental preservation through dedicated legislation and stringent penalties for transgressors jeopardising the environment Moreover, it underscored the protection of citizens' fundamental right to life, intertwining constitutional rights with the imperative to safeguard and nurture the environment.
+The act aimed to fortify environmental preservation through dedicated legislation and stringent penalties for transgressors jeopardising the environment Moreover, it underscored the protection of citizens' fundamental right to life, intertwining constitutional rights with the imperative to safeguard and nurture the environment. - c.
+The Forest Conservation Act, 1980- Its core objectives are threefold: safeguarding the integrity of forests by protecting their diverse flora, fauna, and ecological components; curbing the loss of biodiversity within these vital habitats; and staunchly preventing the conversion of forest lands for agricultural, grazing, or commercial purposes.